28 Different Types of Weevils With Pictures

 Fuller’s Rose Weevil, also known as the Pantomorus cervinus, is a type of weevil commonly found in North and Central America.

-This particular weevil species is known for its distinct appearance, with its long snout and reddish-brown coloration.
+This particular weevil species is known for its distinct appearance, long snout, and reddish-brown coloration.

-Unlike other types of weevils, Fuller’s Rose Weevil primarily feeds on the foliage of roses and other ornamental plants.
+Unlike other weevils, Fuller’s Rose Weevil primarily feeds on the foliage of roses and other ornamental plants.

 They cause damage by chewing small holes in the leaves, which can eventually lead to stunted growth and even death of the plant.

-Although they are considered a pest, Fuller’s Rose Weevils do have natural predators, such as birds and spiders, that help to keep their population in check.
+Although they are considered pests, Fuller’s Rose Weevils have natural predators, such as birds and spiders, that help keep their population in check.

 8. Cocklebur Weevil